4GeeksAcademy/GreenGarb/README.md

 To update with all yours tables you can edit the file app.py and go to the line 80 to insert the code to populate others tables

-### Front-End Manual Installation:

--   Make sure you are using node version 14+ and that you have already successfully installed and runned the backend.

-1. Install the packages: `$ npm install`
-2. Start coding! start the webpack dev server `$ npm run start`

 ## Publish your website!